syncfusion-content/xamarin-docs/Xamarin/SfTabView/Getting-Started.md

 ## Binding data to list view

-Bind the items source of the `ListView` and set required appearance in its ItemsTemplate property.
-Where the list view can be hosted within the content region of tab item.
+Bind the items source of the `ListView`, and set the required appearance in its `ItemsTemplate` property in which the list view can be hosted within the content region of tab item.

 {% highlight xaml %}